holographicSol/OmegaFindv2/README.txt

 Note: Requires pool.py be placed in aiomultiprocessing. backup original pool first.
-My edit marked '# my edit' on line 339 in pool.py enables variables to be passed into the child processes when using pool.map() as there is no manager.dict and obviously no previously set globals for the child processes.
+My edit marked '# my edit' on line 339 in pool.py enables a dictionary to be passed into the child processes when using pool.map() along with the initial iterables as there is no manager.dict and obviously no previously set globals for the child processes.
 Lines edited: 337, 339, 345.